 SHARP PAIN

 When you suddenly feel a sharp pain while chewing food, it could be a sign of an untreated cavity.
 Bacteria and plaque are responsible for eroding the enamel on your teeth, causing tooth decay that can lead to a much worse infection later on.
-It’s essential to get the cavity treated in a timely manner to prevent any further damage.
+It’s essential to get the cavity treated in a timely mannert to prevent any further damage.

 SENSITIVITY